bmwcarit/hmm-lib/README.md

 This means that, in contrast to many other HMM implementations, there can be different states and a different transition matrix at each time step.

-Currently, this library provides an implementation of the Viterbi algorithm, which computes the most likely sequence of states.
-More HMM algorithms such as the forward backward algorithm will follow.
+This library provides an implementation of
+* The Viterbi algorithm, which computes the most likely sequence of states.
+* The forward-backward algorithm, which computes the probability of all state candidates given the entire sequence of observations.
+This process is also called smoothing.

 # Applications